 Chuck Pruitt, a former member of the University of Wisconsin System Board of Regents, is co-managing director of ABD Direct and a former professor of political science.
 He began his career as a professor at St. Olaf College in Northfield, Minnesota.

 Eric Schutt is senior vice president, enterprise government solutions - state for UnitedHealth Group.
 A former chief of staff for Wisconsin Gov. Scott Walker, he has more than 20 years of experience at the federal and state level in the public, private, and nonprofit sectors.
+He is a 1994 graduate of UW-Madison.

 Michael Youngman, a UW-Madison and La Follette School alumnus, is a retired executive officer of Northwestern Mutual Life Insurance Co.
 As vice president of government relations, Youngman oversaw legislative and regulatory matters at the federal, state and local levels.
 He also serves on the Wisconsin Historical Society Foundation's Board of Directors.